-Bicolor kitties that have black and white markings are also called tuxedo or piebald cats.
-Some people wrongly assume that tuxedo cats are a specific breed.
+Kitties that have black and white markings are often called tuxedo or piebald cats.
 Tuxedo refers to the distinctive coat markings that look like they are wearing a formal dinner suit.
-Mixed-breed domestic cats, also called moggies, can also have black and white markings.
-Black is a common coat color in cats because it is a dominant gene.
-Black and white cats have the white spotting gene, which prevents the color-producing melanocytes from migrating to those areas.
+Mixed-breed domestic cats, also called moggies, can have black and white markings as well.

 Here are 10 popular types of cats that can have a black and white coat, among other potential coat colors and markings.

 The Maine coon is one of the largest cat breeds and is known for being incredibly gentle.
 Combined with their distinctive good looks and lustrous coat, they are among the most popular breeds across the world.
 Maine coons are commonly tabby, but they come in various coat colors and patterns, including black and white.
 These cats usually get along well with all family members, including respectful kids and dogs.
 They're loyal, affectionate and very intelligent.
 Maine coons are known for being expert mousers and might not suit a family with small pet furries.

 Coat and Color: Long, double coat with more than 75 color combinations and green, gold, or copper eyes

 Life Expectancy: 9 to 15 years

 02 of 10